 Two-stage collectors are the next step up.
 The motor and impeller sit atop a barrel.
 Chips enter the barrel and are directed downward, although the swirling air inside may occasionally move smaller chips upward.
 A filter bag hangs off to one side and collects the finest dust.

 Two-stage cyclones are at the top of the evolutionary chain.
-The motor and impeller sit atop a cone-shaped canister, the cyclone, which is connected to a trash can below.
+The motor and impeller sit atop the cyclone’s cone-shaped canister, connected to a trash can below.
 Chips or other large debris enter the cyclone and swirl downward, avoiding the impeller.

 The longer the cyclonic chamber, the greater its effectiveness at slowing down and separating large particles.
 Air is filtered either by a pleated internal cartridge or by one or more felt bags hanging off to the side of the machine.
 Internal-cartridge cyclones use the least amount of floor space.
-The upper bags or cartridge filters of all collectors must be shaken out occasionally to remove fine dust.
+You must shake out the upper bags or cartridge filters of all collectors occasionally to remove fine dust.

 DANGERS OF SINGLE-STAGE COLLECTORS

 Debris entering a single-stage collector passes through the impeller, many of which are made of steel.
 Even a small bit of metal, such as a screw, can cause a spark when it hits a steel impeller.
 Dust-collector explosions are rare, but the potential is there.
-Debris, metal or otherwise, not only makes a racket when it hits an impeller but also imparts stress on the bearing and will shorten its life.
+Debris, metal or otherwise, makes a racket when it hits an impeller, imparts stress on the bearing, and shortens its life.

-One way to reduce the risk of fire is to choose a single-stage collector with a plastic or aluminum impeller.
+One way to reduce fire risk is to choose a single-stage collector with a plastic or aluminum impeller.
 Although the impeller itself won’t cause a spark, metal debris striking the steel housing may have the same effect.
-Steel impellers are fine, however, if you avoid using the dust collector to sweep up miscellaneous debris off the floor.
+However, steel impellers are fine if you avoid using the dust collector to sweep miscellaneous debris off the floor.